 - Freshline Fisheries: We received this golden tip from the hotel owner.
 Here you will find mostly locals.
 The restaurant consists of two parts.
 In one part they serve only fish and in the other you can also get meat.
 You are sitting here on wooden picnic tables with your feet in the white sand.
 The creamy mussel pot and the Seafood Platter are delicious.
 Booking is a must.

 - Quay Four: Enjoy the delicious oysters on this super-cozy terrace on Thesen Island.
+Update: it seems the restaurant doesn't exist anymore under this name but I am sure there is another one on the same spot.

 After a few quiet days a fantastic trip through South Africa came to an end.
 Just like 20 years ago, we have enjoyed all the wonderful things the Cape has to offer.
 South Africa remains my favorite travel destination.